moyodancer/Colorado-CompSci-Ugrad.github.io/pages/helpatcs/helpatcs_process_postsemester.md

 ## Coding Environment

-Scale down the preemptive nodes
+* Scale down the preemptive nodes
+* Notify users of persistent disk cleanup
+ * Remove persistent disks that are expired